WPRuby/woocommerce-other-payment-gateway/readme.txt

 = Using The WordPress Dashboard =

 1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for 'WooCommerce Other Payment Gateway'
+2. Search for 'Custom Payment Gateway for WooCommerce'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard